yessenbayev/spacegame/README.md

 This is a side-scrolling space shooter that is implemented using the Pygame wrapper for the SDL2 libraries.

 Please install Pygame before running the program.

+pip install pygame
+(pip3 install pygame)

 Run space.py to play the game.

 ## Controls
 1. WASD = Movement